melencholicmice/SyncFlow/salesforce-integration.md

 5. **Synchronization:**
    - I'll implement functionality to update our Django database and other relevant systems when Salesforce custom object data changes.
-   - I'll use function overriding in our Django model's `MainClass` to pass updated data to `SubscriberClasses`.
+   - I'll use function overriding in our Django model and use `MainClass` to pass updated data to `SubscriberClasses`.
    - I'll maintain a `field_to_key_mapping` dictionary within our `SalesforceCustomerSubscriber` class for field mapping.
-   - If necessary, I'll implement methods within our `SalesforceCustomerSubscriber` class to push data from our internal system to Salesforce.
+   - I'll implement methods within our `SalesforceCustomerSubscriber` class to push data from our internal system to Salesforce.
-   - I'll ensure that the data is correctly formatted for Salesforce API calls.

 ### Part 2: Handling Incoming Data